 How to make your house and car smokefree:

-- If you live with a smoker, chat to them about keeping the house smokefree, or at least keeping their smoking to one place.
+If you live with a person who smokes, chat to them about keeping the house smokefree, or at least keeping their smoking to one place.

 Politely ask your friends not to offer you cigarettes.

 In the days before you quit, remove some of the pleasures that are often attached to smoking such as sitting, relaxing, eating or drinking e.g. move your smoking to an uncomfortable place outside near the bins.